Willcox-Research-Group/rom-operator-inference-Python3/DOCUMENTATION.md

 ### Attributes

-All model classes have the following attributes.
+All `ROM` classes have the following attributes.

 - Structure of model:
     - `modelform`: set in the [constructor](#constructor).